What I have learned as a parent

 Am I some perfect, shining example of parenting?
 My kids and wife will tell you emphatically, “No!”
 And so will I. In fact, I often feel I don’t know what the hell I’m doing.
 Parenting can present you with an on-going feeling of uncertainty or even failure.
 Which, it turns out, is fine if you don’t pay too much attention to that.
-For uncertainty and delayed payoff is part of the job description of parenting.
+Uncertainty and delayed payoff is part of the job description of parenting.
 And that’s okay, because it is at its heart an improv.

--Dee Bradley Baker, January 2016
+-Dee Bradley Baker, January 2016- updated 2024

 ———————————–